mathiasandresen/uni-notes/docs/6-semester/DBS/02-relational-model-and-relational-algebra.md

 #### Foreign Key

-* A relation may incluyde the primary key attributes of another table
+* A relation may include the primary key attributes of another table
 * Valid values for foreign key attributes must appear in the primary key of the referenced table

 #### Example